Everything You Need to Know about Changing Medicare Supplement PlansLearn more about how you can change Medicare Supplement Plans in 2022.

 By the time you’ve finished reading this article, you will know when the best time is to change Medicare Supplement Plans and how to avoid paying higher premiums.

-A Medicare Supplement Plan (also known as Medigap plans) is health insurance that you can buy from private companies.
+A Medicare Supplement Plan (also known as a Medigap plan) is health insurance that you can buy from private companies.

 Medicare Supplement Insurance Plans are popular amongst seniors because they help pay for the remaining out-of-pocket costs that Medicare Parts A and B don’t cover.